SECURITY BREACHES, SECURITY NEWS, SECURITY RESEARCH, TUTORIAL |

 Hacker Target hosts a free and simple to use passive Joomla scan.
 Discover vulnerabilities, web server details, configuration errors, identify template, and test for directory indexing and others.

 The freely available tools perform analysis from a simple page grab.
-Through the examination of the HTML source code, javascript, and a few other open publicly accessible pages, it is possible to gain immediate insights into the state of security on the target site.
-This is applying only passive analysis methods, without sending any aggressive security scanning.
+Through the examination of the HTML source code, javascript, and a few other open publicly accessible pages, it is possible to gain an insight into the state of security on the target site.
+Because it performs no aggressive probing its safe to use for initial assessments.

 JoomScan